denten-books/plain-text/main.md

 The associated figures (pictured here) show data and control codes "concatenated" into the same underlying data structure (in this case, AVI media container format).
+The seemingly innocuous "text control" layer of the 1960s, used to specify formatting and visual style, was now extended to carry mechanisms for legal control.

-The problem, of course, is that to the extent control codes are legible to "the user," they are also open to "abuse and circumvention."
+The idea of smart contracts contains an notable artifact of implementation, relevant to our discussion on surface reading.
+To the extent that control codes are legible to the interpreter, they are also open to "abuse and circumvention."
 For this reason, encryption plays a key part in the smart contracts system.
 Once intertwined, data and control are encrypted to prevent "unauthorized access."
 This brings us to the glaring problem at the very heart of the smart contract idea.
 In the Western legal tradition, contracts by their very nature must involve explicit consent.
 In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
 Smart contracts as defined in much of the patent literature on implementation, rely on encrypted---that is not human-legible---forms of (usually tacit) agreement.
 The idea of encrypted